git-pull/tao-of-tmux/manuscript/06-window.md

 The accepted arguments are `-s` (the window you are moving) and `-t`, where you are moving the window to.

+You can also use `$ tmux movew` for short.

+Example: move the current window to number 2:

+{language=shell, line-numbers=off}
+    $ tmux movew -t2

+Example: move window 2 to window 1:

+{language=shell, line-numbers=off}
+    $ tmux movew -s2 -t1

 The shortcut to prompt for an index to move the current window to is `Prefix` + `.`.